 Systematic change requires sustained investment, beyond a typical five-year development program.
 Improved teacher training and teaching methods—combined with materials and remediation support for students falling behind—take time, but can improve learning outcomes significantly (1, pp. 59–60).

 Examples of impact from projects aligned with this Strategic Goal include the following:

 Evidence Risk: Some startups may lack the capacity to monitor and evaluate all of their outcome metrics, limiting investors’ ability to monitor impact.
 For example, a startup that sells educational materials to a school may be unable to collect information from the school to accurately capture the impact of their solution.
 Inability to measure impact metrics or reliance on a third party to monitor progress introduces the risk of error.
-To mitigate this risk, investors should identify the most critical metrics—such as those in the core metrics set—and support investees to obtain that data.
+To mitigate this risk, investors should discuss with their investees which metrics are most critical to track—such as those in the core metrics set—and support investees to obtain that data.
 In some situations, data from a school or third party might be the best available or most feasible to collect, in which case best practice is to perform spot audits or external validation.

 External Risk: Working with public schools often requires working with governments, which can be burdensome and incur high transaction costs.
 Public workers and other groups may also resist change, which can disrupt activities and interfere with final impact.
 Investors should gather contextual information about specific geographies and demographics served by the investee or fund during due diligence.

 Failure to adequately address these risks could dilute positive impact by reducing the quality of teaching and learning environments in targeted primary and secondary schools.